rfelixallen/inhospitable/README.md

 * Explore weapons and armor
 * Explore different windows for inventory, dialogue, logs, etc
 * Put this in a Rails server to work on a website
+* Ability to save and load
+* Add Colors

 Fixes